max-andrade/SolarDashboardV2/readme.md

 ## Features
 - Filters with persisted state (date range, aggregation; defaults to last 30 days, daily).
 - Stacked bar chart: grid import, grid export, PV used on-site; toggle to cost view.
 Tooltips include cost and units (kWh when daily/weekly/monthly, Wh otherwise).
-- Summary cards (“period in a nutshell”) using kWh for daily or coarser aggregations.
+- Summary cards ("period in a nutshell") using kWh for daily or coarser aggregations.
 - Local cache for filter preferences and per-day API responses in IndexedDB; a simple loading bar shows when cache/network is being queried.
 - CSV export of the aggregated view.
 - Theming with system/light/dark and preference persistence.